Insurance Options for Coworking Spaces

 Business Owner’s Policy

 Business owner’s policy, or BOP, is a combination of general liability and commercial property insurance.
-For someone who conducts business from a coworking space, this type of insurance might be of significant value.
+For members of a coworking space, this type of insurance might be of significant value.
 It will not only protect you from any injuries that might occur within the coworking space to another individual, but it will also protect you from any harm, damage, or theft that might occur within the commercial property itself.
 This would include if your computer is damaged or stolen within the coworking space, something that is rarely covered by the commercial property itself.

 Better Be Safe Than Sorry

-No matter how comfortable you feel in your coworking space, or how “secure” the coworking space may advertise, it is still important to have insurance if you plan on working within one.
-Having too much coverage is not a bad thing, and in the long run, it could save you and your business, thousands of dollars.
+No matter how comfortable you feel in your coworking space, or how “secure” the coworking space may advertise to be, it is still important to have an insurance if you plan on working within one.
+And for coworking managers and owners, it’s never safe to rely on the insurance of the property, especially if you are just one of many tenants.
+The truth is that accidents happen all the time, and it’s important for all the concerned parties (property owners, coworking managers, and coworking members) to be protected when the need arises.
+Having too much coverage is not a bad thing, and in the long run, it could save you and your business thousands of dollars.